-Demand generation is important for every business.
-When you start, your target buyer does not know you exist and you need to work on generating awareness for your product/services.
-Demand generations are these set of strategies that help you spread awareness about your brand and drive demand for your product/service.
+Demand generation is significant for every business.
+When you begin, your target buyer does not know you exist and you need to work on generating awareness for your product/services.
+Demand generations are these set of strategies that help you expand awareness about your brand and drive demand for your product/service.

 Let’s analyze 15 demand generation statistics that every demand marketer should know.